Kigenkiprop/alx-low_level_programming/0x00-hello_world/README.md

-This project contains C basic scripts
+This directory contains several C programming solutions for class